shubhanshubiswal/Forest_Fire_Predictor/README.md

 # Forest_Fire_Predictor
-Forest Fire Occurrence probability is predicted using machine learning.
+Forest Fire Occurrence Probability is predicted using Machine Learning.

-Model used- Logistic regression

-Languages used- HTML,CSS,JS,Python
+Models used- train_test_split and LogisticRegression

+Modules used- Pandas, Numpy, sklearn, Pickle, Warnings

+Technologies used- HTML, CSS, JavaScript, Python, Flask, Pycharm

 Model is trained using logistic regression and is dumped in a pickle file.
 It is then Deployed in web using Flask.
-3 Attributes are taken into consideration:
-  Temparature,Oxygen and Humidity
-After submitting the values,output will be generated showing the probability of occurrence of forest fire for given values.
+Three Attributes are taken into consideration: Temperature, Oxygen and Humidity.
+After submitting the values, output is generated showing the probability of occurrence of forest fire for given values.

 Model's accuracy can be further increased by using a csv file with more dataset.